Energy self-extraction of a Kerr black hole through its frame-dragged force-free magnetosphere: The zero-angular-momentum gap

-When we regard the Gap surfaces \SgapO\ and \SgapI\ as being equipped with EMFs $\calEout$ and $\calEin$, respectively, these EMFs not only drive the currents along the respective circuits $\calCout$ and $\calCin$, but also produce the voltage drop $\Dl V=\DG{\calE}$ across the Gap, which will produce a plenty of \zamp s to pin the field lines down.
-Conversely the \zam\ Gap will be filled with \zamp s circulating around the hole with $\omN$, and the poloidal field lines threading the Gap $\SG$ will be pinned down on \zamp s, circulating with $\OmF=\omN$, and hence the \zam\ Gap will be in perfectly magnetized state.
+When we regard the Gap surfaces \SgapO\ and \SgapI\ as being equipped with EMFs $\calEout$ and $\calEin$, respectively, these EMFs will not only drive currents in the respective circuits $\calCout$ and $\calCin$, but also produce a strong voltage drop $\Dl V=-\DG{\calE}$ across the Gap, which will create ZAM-particles copious enough to pin threading FLs down.
+The ZAM-Gap filled with ZAM-particles will then circulate the hole with $\omN=\OmF$, and the poloidal field lines threading the Gap $\SG$ will surely be pinned down on ZAM-particles with $\OmF=\omN$.
+Thus, the ZAM-Gap will be in the perfectly magnetized state, with no electric current and no angular momentum flux allowed to cross, i.e., $\PG{\Bt}=\PG{I}=\PG{\vcj}=0$.
+The state of inside the ZAM-Gap $\GN$ will be analogous to that of inside the NS ensuring the boundary condition $\OmF=\OmNS$ for the FLs emanating from the NS surface.